 About

-Luz Lorenzana Twigg is an emerging biracial/bicoastal playwright, educator, and community facilitator from Santa Barbara, CA. Her creative practice explores diasporic identity, ritual, theatre as a living archive as well as ancestral healing as the gateway for reimagined theatrical pedagogy and praxis.
+Luz Lorenzana Twigg is an emerging biracial/bicoastal playwright, educator, folk herbalist, and full spectrum doula from Santa Barbara, CA. Her creative practice explores diasporic identity, ecological mythmaking, ritual, theatre as a living archive as well as ancestral healing as the gateway for reimagined theatrical pedagogy and praxis.

 She received an MFA in Playwriting from Columbia University under the mentorship of David Henry Hwang and Lynn Nottage.